A quiet luxury capsule wardrobe is typically built around 10-15 pieces.

 Quiet luxury is not about minimalism for its own sake.

-It is about editing with intention.
+It is about editing with intention—so what you have works consistently, not occasionally.

-A clearer way to begin
+A quieter way to build your wardrobe

 A quiet monthly note.
 Unsubscribe anytime.

-A Simple Capsule Wardrobe Starting Point
+A Simple Capsule Wardrobe Starting Point (10-15 Pieces)

 - 2–3 structured layers